 Brand-new executives and their senior managers may attend a two-day orientation and training, offered annually, to learn about best practices, to network with peers, and to gain the skills they need to hit the ground running.
-Topics have included county government, financial management, legislative advocacy, creating public value, executive/board relationship, media relations, personnel administration and collective bargaining, and levy campaign development and implementation.
-The next orientation will be in April 2017.
+Topics have included county government, financial management, public policy advocacy, media relations, executive/board relationship, personnel administration and collective bargaining, and outcomes/data management.
+The next orientation is tentatively scheduled for April 29-30, 2021.

 Executive Membership Meetings

 Three times a year, agency executives are invited to a two-day meeting to learn about the latest trends, exchange information, and improve skills.
 Open to PCSAO members only, these meetings offer ample opportunity to interact and recharge.
-In 2016, these meetings are March 1, June 23-24, and December 1-2 in Columbus.
+In 2021, these meetings are March 4, June 24-25, and Dec.
+2-3.

 Executives can get immediate feedback from their peers across the state by using a closed, secure email listserv.
 Topics run the gamut in this informal, collegial virtual setting.

 Subscription to THE IMPRINT